galaxyxone/openlinks/README.md

 - User Loggs-In (https://openlinks.io)
 - User uses UI to create a .html page that gets added to either IPFS or Pinata(as advised on IPFS Docs, https://docs.ipfs.io/how-to/websites-on-ipfs/single-page-website/#set-up-a-domain)

-- User creates IPFS website with info they want (HTML Generation page working on NOW)
+- User creates IPFS website with info they want

-- PIN the website (ipfs add http API)
+- PIN the website to IPFS using local IPFS node

 - Users personal website is linked with either IPFS CID or IPFS gateway link (return users CID to users system)